Getting to Know Your Blockouts (‘Request’ Mode):

 To accomplish this, first:

-5 - Tick all relevant checkboxes in the ‘Timeslots’ section.
+- Tick all relevant checkboxes in the Timeslots section.

-6 - Next, choose the date on which your availability blockout will recur.
+- Next, choose the date on which your availability blockout will occur.

 In this case, we will stop taking reservations for half of the dining period because we have an unusually high number of customers already and want to make sure those customers are taken care of before accepting new reservations.